AsahiLinux/docs/Partitioning-cheatsheet.md

 Please note that running this command might momentarily freeze your macOS terminal.
 Do not panic and let it run for a few minutes.

+### `Storage system verify or repair failed`

+If you get this error during the APFS resize operation, it means you have latent APFS filesystem corruption.
+This problem is caused by bugs in Apple's APFS drivers, not Asahi Linux (which does not touch APFS partitions at all).
+To fix it, **boot into recoveryOS** (this will not work from macOS), then run the following command (substituting disk0s2 for your APFS container disk name, as above):

+`diskutil repairVolume disk0s2`

+If this complains about "encrypted and locked volumes", you will have to run `diskutil apfs unlockVolume <diskName>` on every FileVault-protected macOS volume in your system.
+Run `diskutil apfs list` and look for `FileVault: Yes (locked)` to identify them.
+You may safely skip System volumes (only Data volumes need to be unlocked).
+Then, retry the `diskutil repairVolume` operation.

+Finally, retry the resize operation after the repair successfully completes.

+If this does not repair your volume successfully and the resize operation still fails, unfortunately, there is no known solution other than a complete wipe and reformat of the macOS volume (losing all data).
+The Asahi Linux project cannot offer bugfixes or support for Apple's own system drivers and tools.
+If you find a reproducible way of causing APFS corruption, please report it directly to Apple.

 ## Addendum: Mounting EFI partition
 There are two methods to mount the EFI partition.
 The first one is this: